Compression Pros & Cons

 If you are testing the speed of your network, try using data that is already compressed or encrypted to ensure consistent results.

 For compressed data, images, audio, video, or encrypted files: No.

 For other types of data, test it both ways to see which is faster.

-If the network is very fast (tens of megabits per second or faster), consider turning off inline compression and instead compress the data before you move it.
+If the network is very fast (hundreds of megabits per second or faster), consider turning off inline compression and instead compress the data before you move it.